What is HIPEC?

 HIPEC is an adjunct (added) treatment that is combined with tumor-removal surgery (also called cytoreductive or debulking surgery) to treat advanced abdominal and gynecologic malignancies.

 For most patients with these cancers, surgery is the primary treatment.
 But even when all traces of the tumor are removed, microscopic cancer cells can be dislodged or can linger behind in the abdominal cavity.
-When surgery is combined with HIPEC, there is a greater chance that these microscopic cancer cells will be destroyed and cancer will recur.
+When surgery is combined with HIPEC, there is a greater chance that these microscopic cancer cells will be destroyed and cancer will not recur.

 Dr. Harrison first performs cytoreduction (removal of all the tumor).
 Immediately after, while the patient is still under anesthesia, a high dose of warmed chemotherapy (about 107 degrees Fahrenheit) is circulated throughout the abdomen, bathing it for 90 minutes.
 The concept behind HIPEC is that the heated chemotherapy kills any microscopic cancer cells that remain in the abdomen.
 Once completed, Dr. Harrison then drains away the chemotherapy liquid and closes the surgical incision.